 Dwarf fruit trees are perhaps the most exotic plants you can grow indoors.
 Native to tropical regions around the world, their lush foliage, exotic flowers and edible fruits make captivating conversation pieces for a sunroom -- or any sunny room.

 If you've ever thought about growing banana plants indoors, you'll want 'Dwarf Cavendish', a compact variety that tops out at 6 ft (1.8 m) tall.

-Red flowers (shown at left) are followed by a bunch of bananas.
+Red flowers (shown at above) are followed by a bunch of bananas.
 It's perfectly happy in a container, as long as you can provide the sunlight it needs.

 Calamondin is one of the easiest indoor citrus trees to grow.
 Not a true orange, this dwarf citrus tree is actually a cross between a kumquat and a tangerine.